Regularity of Schroedinger's functional equation and mean field PDEs for h-path processes: Introduction

 and $u_i\in C(S\times C(S\times S)\times {\cal P}(S)\times {\cal P}(S))$.
 In Corollary 2.1, we also show that if $S$ is $\sigma$-compact, then the following are weakly Borel measurable and Borel measurable respectively:

-Here ${\cal M}(S)$ denotes the space of all Radon measures on $S$.
-In this paper we denote by a Radon measure a locally finite and inner regular Borel measure.
-It is known that a locally finite and $\sigma$-finite Borel measure on a $\sigma$-compact metric space is a Radon measure in our sense (see e.g., p.
-901, Prop.
-32.3.4 in \cite{G}).

-As an application of this measurability result, we show that the marginal distributions of the h-path process with given two end point marginals satisfy a mean field PDE systems of which the coefficients of differential operators are measurable functions of space, time and marginal.
+As an application of this measurability result, we show that the coefficients of the mean field PDE system which the marginal distributions of the h-path process with given two end point marginals satisfy are measurable functions of space, time and marginal.
 To describe the problem more precisely, we introduce Jamison's result on SDEs for the h-path process with given two end point marginals.
 We first describe assumptions and then state Jamison's results.

 (A1.1) $d\ge 1$ and $\sigma(t,x)=(\sigma^{ij}(t,x))_{i,j=1}^d$, $(t,x)\in [0,1]\times {\bf R}^d$, is a $d\times d$-matrix. $a(t,x):=\sigma(t,x)\sigma(t,x)^*$, $(t,x)\in [0,1]\times {\bf R}^d$, is uniformly positive definite, bounded, once continuously differentiable and uniformly H\"older continuous. $D_x a(t,x)$ is bounded and the first derivatives of $a(t,x)$ are uniformly H\"older continuous with respect to $x$.